St. Clair County Community College

 Advisors:

-Chrissy Cook, cmcook@sc4.edu, (810) 989-5583
+Chrissy Cook, cmcook@sc4.edu, (810) 989-5216

 Join Lambda Mu, SC4’s chapter of Phi Theta Kappa, the honor society for two-year colleges.
 SC4’s chapter has been repeatedly recognized for being one of the best in the nation — Lambda Mu won the Chapter of the Year award in 2000 and has received the Distinguished Chapter award over 15 times since.

 As a member of Phi Theta Kappa, you’ll participate in community and college service activities as part of the oldest honor society of its kind in Michigan.
-To join, your GPA must be 3.0 or higher and you need to have completed at least 12 credit hours at SC4.
+To join, your GPA must be 3.0 or higher, and you need to have completed at least 12 credit hours at SC4.

 Visit the Phi Theta Kappa website to learn more.

-Advisor: Chris Hilton, crhilton@sc4.edu, (810) 989-5597
+Chris Hilton, crhilton@sc4.edu, (810) 989-5597

 Students gather together to shoot and discuss both digital and traditional B&W photography.
-They develop film, print photographs (both in the darkroom and via computer), learn matting and mounting techniques and exhibit their work on campus.
+They develop film, print photographs (both in the darkroom and via computer), learn matting and mounting techniques, and exhibit their work on campus.
 The group meets throughout the Blue Water Area to photograph different areas.

-Advisor: Mark Rummel, mrummel@sc4.edu, (810) 989-5809
+Mark Rummel, mrummel@sc4.edu, (810) 989-5809

 Whether you hope to direct a student production of your favorite play or you’re just a fan of live theater, the Drama Club is the perfect outlet for your performing arts passion.